 The go-to survival items in this category depending on how light you’re packing will either be a foil emergency blanket (space blanket), or a classic wool blanket.

 The emergency blanket weighs almost nothing, traps tons of heat, and serves as a great reflector for a fire.
 The wool blanket has a miraculous ability to keep you warm even when it is soaking wet, although it will be heavier.

 Either of these items can be used to improvise cover from wind or sun if necessary, but for fashioning into a semi-permanent shelter the wool blanket has an advantage here.

 Not just any container, but a metal container, unlined and uncoated, that is suitable to boil water in.
 You won’t be able to do that with a plastic bottle, or do it safely with a coated metal bottle.

 Water is absolutely essential in all survival situations, and if you find a valid source in the wild you want to be able to take a good quantity with you after sterilizing it before moving on.

 Dave recommends a 32 oz standard stainless steel water bottle.
 He places emphasis on a container with this volume because many water treatment chemicals (iodine, etc.) rely on quart measurements for metering and treating water.

 You’ll need to be precise with that stuff if you want to assure good results, and not get sick from anything left in the water.
 Additionally, a steel bottle is plenty sturdy and you can use it for cooking food in a pinch.

-Cordage is one of those stupid simple things that everyone takes for granted, but you’ll find it is damned difficult to make yourself while you’re out in the wild.
+Cordage is one of those really simple things that everyone takes for granted, but you’ll find it is damned difficult to make yourself while you’re out in the wild.